XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next version:
 - Exit simulator if battery lower than 20%
+- Implement cursor moveable by arrow keys for waypoint/airspace selection and to move/edit waypoints.

 To do for next beta:
 - Check default.xci has same key mappings as 4.3